GLOSSARY OF INSURANCE TERMS

 Services for UK based residents and businesses only

-Howe Maxted Group Limited, trading as Howe Maxted Group, is an independent intermediary and authorised and regulated by the Financial Services Authority and is entered on the FSA register ( www.fsa.gov.uk/register/) under reference 131690
+Howe Maxted Group Limited, trading as Howe Maxted Group, is an independent intermediary, authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register which you can check by visiting the FCA's Website (www.fca.org.uk) or by contacting the FCA on 0800 111 6768.
+Our FCA register number is 131690.

 Company Registration No: 1854813